-“I never had a sense that the ability to win came from me,” wrote artist Patti Smith in her memoir, Woolgathering.
+“I never had a sense that the ability to win came from me,” wrote artist Patti Smith.
 “I always felt it was in the object itself.
 Some piece of magic that was animated through my touch.”
 Smith imagined igniting latent power in her beloved marble collections, but only when she touched them.

 At night, I’d pour my booty upon my bed and wipe them with a chamois.
 I’d arrange them by color, by order of merit, and they’d rearrange themselves—small glowing planets each with its own history, its own will of gold.